IamLukeInIT/SysAdmin/README.md

 # SysAdmin
-Powershell and bash scripts for system administrator.
+Powershell and .bat scripts for system administrator.